 Carol's special interests include internal medicine, geriatric medicine, and critical care and her professional affiliations include the AVMA and the Veterinary Emergency and Critical Care Society.

-When not treating animals, Carol enjoys gardening and cooking (add more green chile!) cross-country skiing, trail running, and hiking with her husband, Luke, and their two fabulous dogs, Dakli and Mango.
+When not treating animals, Carol enjoys gardening and cooking (add more green chile!) cross-country skiing, trail running, and hiking with her husband, Luke, and their fabulous dog, Dakli.

 Education: Ontario Veterinary College 1995